uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 [Open Publishing Librarian](http://uidaho.peopleadmin.com/postings/43224){:.btn .btn-lg .btn-outline-pride-gold .btn-block .m-3}

 We see these as dynamic, complimentary roles, and welcome candidates to apply to more than one posting matching their experiences.
-If you have any questions about these positions, please reach out to Dean Ben Hunter <bhunter@uidaho.edu>.
+If you have any questions about these positions, please don't hesitate to reach out to our team at <library@uidaho.edu>.